 Common prescription opioids include codeine, morphine, hydrocodone, oxycodone and fentanyl.
 Heroin, which is processed from morphine, is an illegal opioid with no medical use.

 Derived directly from the opium poppy plant, morphine has been used since the Civil War to relieve acute pain.
 Morphine comes in both injectable and tablet form, and it is highly addictive.

-Since the 19th century, doctors have used codeine to treat medical issues ranging from coughs to diarrhea to pain.
+Since the 19th century, doctors have used the opiate codeine to treat medical issues ranging from coughs to diarrhea to pain.
 While codeine is substantially weaker than morphine, it still has a high potential for abuse and addiction.

 Oxycodone is one of the most commonly prescribed painkillers in the world.
 An extended-release version of the drug, OxyContin, became popular in the 1990s among drug users who would snort and inject the medication.